Jaquelaurenti/SemanaOmniStack-11/README.md

 # Be The Hero
-Application, developed on Semaa OmniStack 11.0 provided by Rocket Seat.
+Application, developed on week OmniStack 11.0 provided by Rocket Seat.

 Using:
 > React<p>